mParticle/docs/src/pages/guides/data-subject-requests/index.md

 This page does not provide legal advice, only a description of how to use mParticle's compliance-related features.
 The information provided here is solely for understanding and using mParticle features and is not intended to be legally compliant or specific enough for compliance.

-This document adopts the GDPR-style language and terminology for simplicity.
+This document uses GDPR language and terminology for simplicity.

-mParticle has a distinct set of functionality to help you comply with the compliance requirements around consent and data sale opt out, read more here: [Consent Management](/guides/consent-management).
+mParticle provides [data privacy controls](/guides/data-privacy-controls) to help you comply with the compliance requirements around consent and data sale opt-out.

 ## Roles